Extinction Rebellion: Support and funding

 In July 2019, Trevor Neilson, Rory Kennedy and Aileen Getty launched the Climate Emergency Fund (CEF), inspired by Greta Thunberg and Extinction Rebellion protesters in the UK in April.
 It donated almost half a million pounds to Extinction Rebellion groups in New York City and Los Angeles and school strike for climate groups in the US.
 In September 2019 Getty pledged $600,000 (£487,000) to the Fund.

 Christopher Hohn gave £50,000 to the group and the charity he co-founded, The Children's Investment Fund Foundation (TCI), has donated more than £150,000.
 As of January 2022, TCI was the single biggest individual donor to Extinction Rebellion.
 In 2019, TCI said that none of its money was spent on civil disobedience.

 In October 2019, the Financial Times wrote that Extinction Rebellion's total fundraising was "just over £2.5m in the past 12 months."

 Michael Stipe is a supporter, with all profits from his debut solo single "Your Capricious Soul" going to Extinction Rebellion.

 On 6 February 2020, the environmental organization Mobilize Earth debuted Guardians of Life, the first of twelve short films that highlight the most pressing issues facing humanity and the natural world.
 Funds raised by the project went to Amazon Watch and Extinction Rebellion.

 In September 2021, YouGov asked 3,296 British adults for their opinions on Extinction Rebellion, of which 19% were "fairly positive" or "very positive", and 49% were "very negative" or "fairly negative".

 The XR UK web site list the terms of service are under "Extinction Rebellion UK (Compassionate Revolution Ltd)".
 Compassionate Revolution Ltd is a subsidiary of Climate Emergency Action Limited, and serves XR UK.

+In February 2026, the New York Times reported that FBI agents recently had been visiting Extinction Rebellion activists in the United States, apparently as part of a federal investigation into climate change activism.